Cory Doctorow: Other work, activism, and fellowships

 Doctorow served as Canadian Regional Director of the Science Fiction and Fantasy Writers of America in 2000.

-In 2007, together with Austrian art group monochrom, he initiated the Instant Blitz Copy Fight project, which asks people from all over the world to take flash pictures of copyright warnings in movie theaters.

 On 31 October 2005, Doctorow was involved in a controversy concerning digital rights management with Sony-BMG, as told in Wikinomics, a book by Don Tapscott and Anthony D. Williams.
+In 2007, together with Austrian art group monochrom, he initiated the Instant Blitz Copy Fight project, which asks people from all over the world to take flash pictures of copyright warnings in movie theatres.

 As a user of the Tor anonymity network for more than a decade during his global travels, Doctorow publicly supports the network; furthermore, Boing Boing operates a "high speed, high-quality exit node."
 Doctorow was the keynote speaker at the July 2016 Hackers on Planet Earth conference.
 He also presented on enshittification at the 2024 conference, HOPE XV.

-Doctorow was appointed as an A.D.
-White Professor-at-large at Cornell University from 2024–2030.
+In July 2024 Doctorow was appointed by Cornell University to be an A.D.
+White Professor-at-large for a six-year term.

-He is a member of the Democratic Socialists of America.
+In 2026, Doctorow endorsed Avi Lewis in that year's federal NDP leadership race.